gadillacer/bean-machine-cli/README.md

 # The Bean Machine

-File Uploads can be done via [Pinata](https://app.pinata.cloud/) or a similar service that gives you a single CID for images meta files

-Using this fully-functional minting machine to easily create your SoulBound by uploading image layers, config options, then build and export it the [bean UI](github.com/gadillacer/bean-machine-frontend.git)
+Using this fully-functional minting machine to easily create your SoulBound by uploading image layers, config options, then build and export it the [Bean UI](github.com/gadillacer/bean-machine-frontend.git)

 Main Smart contract: contracts/SoulBoundNFT.sol